jbloomlab/alignparse/README.rst

 ``alignparse`` is a Python package written by `the Bloom lab <https://research.fhcrc.org/bloom/en.html>`_.

-This package is designed to align long sequencing reads (such as those from PacBio circular consensus sequencing) to `targets`, filter these alignments based on user-provided specifications, and parse out user-defined sequence `features`.
-For each read that passes the user-defined filters, information about the features (e.g. accuracy, mutations) is retained for further analyses.
+This package is designed to align long sequencing reads (such as those from PacBio circular consensus sequencing) to targets, filter these alignments based on user-provided specifications, and parse out user-defined sequence features.
+For each read that passes the filters, information about the features (e.g. accuracy, sequence, mutations) is retained for further analyses.

 The source code is `on GitHub <https://github.com/jbloomlab/alignparse>`_.